FAST FACTS ›

 - You will have many opportunities to work with classmates in allied fields such as architecture, city and regional planning, real estate development and historic preservation.

-Landscape architecture involves planning, designing and shaping the physical environment at all scales — from small sites to entire regions.
-Although the profession is little more than 150 years old, it has quickly evolved into a position of great importance in today’s rapidly changing world.
-Landscape architects are solving some of the world’s most pressing problems about how we live in relationship to our environment.
-They work in densely populated urban areas, wilderness landscapes and everything in between.
-They are creative problem-solvers, keenly interested in people and how they relate to their surroundings.
-As a landscape architecture major you’ll learn how to develop and manage projects such as ecological restoration; public plazas; streetscapes; design of “urban villages,” parks and park systems; college campuses; golf courses; resorts; industrial and office parks; and waterfronts.
+Landscape architecture involves planning, designing and managing the physical environment at all scales — from small sites to entire regions.
+Although the profession is little more than 150 years old, it has quickly evolved into a position of great importance.
+Landscape architects work in densely populated urban areas, wilderness landscapes and everything in between.
+They are creative problem-solvers, sensitive to environmental issues, and keenly interested in people and how they relate to their surroundings.
+As a Clemson landscape architecture major, you’ll learn how to develop and manage projects such as ecological restoration; public plazas; streetscapes; “urban villages,” parks and park systems; college campuses; golf courses; resorts; industrial and office parks; and waterfronts.